HiDefTextiles/HiDefKnits/README.md

 -   *Please describe the costs and funding.
 How will react if the projected funding for the project does not?*

+The majority of the funding is needed for salaries in order for the developers to dedicate their time and effort for developement of HiDef Knits and getting the software off the ground.
+There will be three employees, each specialising in a specific part of the software solution:
+Helga will develop the back-end and knitting,
+Ólafur will create the 3D modelling, and
+Brennan supervises the user-friendly interface and has invaluble experince with marketing FOSS software.
+Other operational costs are for co-working space, yarn to produce realistic textures and stitches, website costs (hosting, domain registration, etc.).

 HiDef Knits is a passion project, so if funding falls through, development will be done in the developers spare time, when possible.
 Generally, an open-source project stands or falls with the involvement of the core developers and the participation of the community that surrounds it usage.
-Therefore, full-time developement is preferred in the intiital stages in order for the project to gain momentum and to be a the point of accepting contribution from outside developers.
+Therefore, full-time developement is preferred in the intiital stages in order for the project to gain momentum and to be a the point of accepting contribution from outside volunteering developers.

-Most knitting software out there are chart illustrators, some even recognizing pattern repeats that preferred when publishing written directions.
-Prjónamunstur offers additional grading, but only for lopapeysa styled garment (i.e. pullover with circular yoke).
-Garment Designer has more variety of tailoring, but the learning curve is steep and software developement is no longer active.
-Morover, Garment Designer's knitting module is very rudimentary as developement efforts were for pattern design for sewing.

-Therefore, without or insufficent funding, the direction of HiDef Knits would be to directed on only creating support in creating grading software for for simple stockinette stitch and basic ribbing (leaving cable knit and lace stitch support to other programs).
+Therefore, without sufficent funding, the direction of HiDef Knits would be to strip down the proposed functionalities, and focus on only creating support in creating grading software for for simple stockinette stitch and basic ribbing (leaving cable knit and lace stitch support to other programs).
-Constructional elements build upon simple tapered pullover, and releases between modules (sleeves, collars, neckline etc.), would come be postponed.
+Constructional elements build upon a tapered pullover, and releases between modules (sleeves, collars, neckline etc.), would be postponed.
 The 3D modelling of the garment would be nice to have, as it would help the designer visualize the final product before starting the time-consuming process of actually knitting the garment, but not necessary for the sake of pattern